Company Logo - Home Link

 Food Service

-If you are buying a "round", say 4 or 5 drinks at a time, $2-$3 for the entire order is sufficient.
+If you buy a round, say 4 or 5 drinks at a time, do tip 20%

 Hotel Service

-Room Service - 15% of the total bill, but make sure it is not already included in the bill.
+Room Service: 15% of the total bill, but make sure it is not already included.

 Fortunately, with so many luggage storage companies opening in the United States, you need not ask at a hotel!
 Find out more from our post on New York Luggage Storage.